 The 23rd – 30th July, 2017, marks the annual London 60s week, with events throughout the city commemorating this near-legendary decade.
 As part of the commemoration we offer a very special tour with two objectives – having a fun and nostalgia afternoon reliving the Swinging 60s and raising some money for the ABC Trust Charity.
-And what better time to take this tour than during the 50th anniversary of the famed Hippy Summer of viagra on prescription in the uk Love’!
+And what better time to take this tour than during the 50th anniversary of the famed Hippy Summer of Love’!

 The tour itinerary will focus on the epicentre of Sixties cool – Chelsea– where aristocracy ran .